inductiva/inductiva/docs-sources/openfoam/generate-openfoam-dataset/sections/section3.md

 # Generalizing the Use Case
 Inductiva enables the parallel execution of numerous simulations, making it ideal for conducting parameter studies at scale.
-For example, suppose you are interested in analyzing how varying a specific input parameter influences the simulation results.
+For example, suppose you are interested in analyzing how varying a specific input parameter influences the simulation results. you might want to analyze how varying a specific input parameter affects the simulation results.

-As a demonstration, consider studying the impact of changes in the reference free-stream velocity, denoted as `flowVelocity`, which appears in the `initialConditions` file of the OpenFOAM case.
+As a demonstration, consider studying the impact of changes in the reference free-stream velocity, `flowVelocity`, defined in the `initialConditions` file of the OpenFOAM case.
 This parameter represents the magnitude of the incoming flow velocity used for nondimensionalizing force coefficients.
-In the current configuration, flowVelocity is set to 20 m/s on the x axis:
+In the current configuration, `flowVelocity` is set to 20 m/s on the x axis:

 ```
 /*--------------------------------*- C++ -*----------------------------------*\